scalaz/scalaz-deriving/README.md

 If your typeclass cannot satisfy the `Decidable` or `Alt` laws, write a fresh `LabelledEncoder` or `LabelledDecoder`, which will also give you access to field names.

+As an extra convenience, if `@deriving` is used on a `sealed` class it is not necessary to add the annotation to the known subtypes!

 The following derivations are provided out-of-the-box for scalaz-core typeclasses:

 1. `Equal` / `Order`
-2. `Show`
-3. `Semigroup` / `Monoid`
+2. `Semigroup` / `Monoid`

-4. `Arbitrary`
+and opt-in extras for

+1. `scalaz.Show`
+2. `org.scalacheck.Arbitrary`

-with more learn-by-example in `scalaz-deriving/src/test/scala/examples` and a detailed tutorial in the chapter "Typeclass Derivation" of [Functional Programming for Mortals with Scalaz](https://leanpub.com/fpmortals/read#leanpub-auto-typeclass-derivation).
+Learn by example in `scalaz-deriving/src/test/scala/examples` and a detailed tutorial in the chapter "Typeclass Derivation" of [Functional Programming for Mortals with Scalaz](https://leanpub.com/fpmortals/read#leanpub-auto-typeclass-derivation).

 # Installation